 We are members of the Hills Emergency Forum (HEF), a collaboration of fire departments and public governing agencies working together to assess, prevent/mitigate, prepare and respond to fires in the East Bay hills.
-In May 2018, we announced the start of fire season.
-We asked for your help to create defensible space around your home, understand fire conditions, and have an evacuation plan ready to go.

 The Hills Emergency Forum (HEF) was first formed in October of 1993 as a collaboration of local governing agencies in the Oakland-Berkeley hills.
-Over the past 25 years, we have successfully built interagency consensus on the development of fire safety standards and codes, incident response and management protocols, public education programs, multi-jurisdictional training and fuels reduction strategies.
+Over the past 25 years, we have successfully built interagency consensus on the development of fire safety standards and codes, incident response and management protocols, public education programs, multi-jurisdictional training, and fuels reduction strategies.

-2021 marks the 30th anniversary of the devastating October 21, 1991 Tunnel Fire/Oakland Hills Firestorm where 25 people lost their lives and over 2,800 structures were destroyed.
+2021 marked the 30th anniversary of the devastating October 21, 1991, Tunnel Fire/Oakland Hills Firestorm where 25 people lost their lives and over 2,800 structures were destroyed.
 This fire provided the impetus for the development of the Hills Emergency Forum.
 However, it was not the first major urban-wildland intermix fire in this region.
 Historically the East Bay has proven prone to wildland fire.
 The area’s recorded fire history shows 14 major fires since the first fire documented in 1923.
 When mapped it becomes apparent that the fires often reoccur in the same general areas and show similar environmental conditions.

-Active members include Berkeley Fire Department, California Department of Forestry & Fire Protection (CAL FIRE), East Bay Municipal Utility District, East Bay Regional Park District Fire Department, El Cerrito-Kensington Fire Department, Lawrence Berkeley National Laboratory, Moraga-Orinda Fire Department, Oakland Fire Department, University
+Active members include the Berkeley Fire Department, California Department of Forestry & Fire Protection (CAL FIRE), East Bay Municipal Utility District, East Bay Regional Park District Fire Department, El Cerrito-Kensington Fire Department, Lawrence Berkeley National Laboratory, Moraga-Orinda Fire Department, Oakland Fire Department, University

 of California Berkeley.